hostbuster/mam/README.md

   - `gainPercent` (wet): level of the source signal into the destination node.
 100 = unity (0 dB), 50 ≈ -6 dB, 200 ≈ +6 dB.
   - `dryPercent` (dry tap): additional copy of the source mixed directly into the final output bus, bypassing the destination node.
 0 = none, 100 = unity.
   - `fromPort`/`toPort` (future): multi-port routing indices (0 = main).
-- Authoring caution: if you also include the same source in the mixer inputs, and/or set a non-zero `dryPercent` on one or more connections, those dry paths are summed.
-Be mindful of double-counting and headroom.
+  - Dry/wet ergonomics: to prevent double-count, if a source is present in the mixer inputs, its dry taps are suppressed in the final mix.
+Prefer either a mixer input or a dry tap for the same source, not both.

 Example: